- Learn a skill to take back home with a sushi experience class in Tokyo

-If you want to ascend and descend Mount Fuji in the same day, start at the 5th station and climb from 2,400 m to the top.
-For those who are looking for a really special and memorable climb, head up overnight and watch the sun rise over Kawaguchi-Ko lake.
+If you want to ascend and descend Mount Fuji in the same day, start at the 5th station and climb from 2,400m to the top.
+For those who are looking for a real special and memorable climb, head up overnight and watch the sun rise over Kawaguchi-Ko lake.

-Hiroshima has two World Heritage sites which will leave an imprint on your memory for very different reasons.
-As you probably know, Hiroshima was one of the cities in Japan where an atomic bomb was unleashed at the end of World War II, and the city was devastated.
+Hiroshima has two World Heritage Sites which will leave an imprint on your memory for very different reasons.
+As you probably know, Hiroshima was one of the cities in Japan where an atomic bomb was dropped at the end of World War II, after which the city was destroyed.

-A memorial to those who lost their lives and also a symbol of peace is the Hiroshima Peace Memorial Park, which is on the site where the bomb was dropped.
-Here, you can see the Atom Bomb Dome, the only building that was left standing, before visiting the museum which has touching personal stories and a few artefacts that were left in tact after the bombing.
+A memorial to those who lost their lives and also a symbol of peace is the Hiroshima Peace Memorial Park, which is built on the site where the bomb was dropped.
+Here, you can see the Atomic Bomb Dome, one of the few buildings that were left after the bmombing, before visiting the museum which has touching personal stories and a few artefacts that were left in tact after the bombing.

-The second site is peaceful in a different way – Miyajima is an island around an hour from Hiroshima City center (including a ferry ride) but it may as well be a different world from the big city.
+The second site is peaceful in a different way; Miyajima is an island around an hour from Hiroshima City center (including a ferry ride) but it may as well be a different world from the big city.
 The floating torii gate is one of the most evocative sights in Japan and will leave you feeling peaceful.
-And don’t miss your chance to make friends with a sacred deer!
+And don’t miss your chance to make friends with the sacred deer that walk around freely!

 The ancient sport of sumo wrestling is based on Shinto beliefs and it’s a sport unlike any other on earth.
 This heavyweight form of wrestling sees the participants aim to force their opponent out of the ring or make them touch the ground with any body part other than the soles of their feet.